Color Vision Doyennes; Hilde Sandvik

 The white blouse I picked up at Fretex.
 I think it gives a cleaner look, and I like to wear heels with the trousers.

-Hilde wears her own FARRAH wool knit trousers in courageous red, avaliable from 8th of october in the online shop.
+Hilde wears her own FARRAH wool knit trousers in courageous red.